 If we issued you with a CitizenCard it remains our legal property.
-You have the right, as the lawful cardholder, to use the card for the purpose of proving age and identity.
+You have the right, as the lawful cardholder, to use the ID card for the purpose of proving age and identity in the UK.
 You must at all times keep the card safe and minimise the possibility of it being lost, stolen or damaged.
 If your card is mislaid you should endeavour to find it.

 Have you lost your CitizenCard?

 Try to recall when your ID card was issued or contact us for this information.
-If your card has been issued after March 2009, submit your application below.
+If your card has been issued after March 2009, start a CitizenCard replacement application below.

 Is your card damaged or worn ?

-Submit your application below and send your damaged card to us with your application form.
+Start your application below and send your damaged ID card to us together with your application form.

 Would you like to renew your existing card ?

-CitizenCards do not expire, however you can renew your photo ID if:
+CitizenCards do not expire, however you can renew your UK photo ID if: